chaialishekar/Google-merchandise-store-Revenue-and-funnel-analytics/README.md

-# Google Merchandise Store — Revenue & Funnel Analysis
+# Google Merchandise Store: Revenue & Funnel Analysis

 Revenue and conversion analysis of the Google Merchandise Store using Google Analytics 4 (GA4) event-level data.
 Built to diagnose *where* revenue is being lost in the purchase funnel, confirm findings statistically, and translate them into a prioritized business recommendation.

-**Skills demonstrated:** SQL (BigQuery), statistical hypothesis testing, correlation analysis, funnel/cohort analysis, business communication.
+**Skills demonstrated:** SQL (BigQuery), statistical hypothesis testing, correlation analysis, funnel/cohort analysis, business recommendation.

 ---